The Validity Gap in Health AI Evaluation: A Cross-Sectional Analysis of Benchmark Composition: Methods

 \subsection{Statistical Analysis}

 Descriptive statistics were used to characterize the distribution of context, topic, and intent across the datasets.
-We analyzed the prevalence of specific clinical needs—such as preventive care, chronic disease management, and high-acuity triage—to assess the alignment between benchmark composition and real-world clinical complexity.
+We analyzed the prevalence of specific clinical needs---such as preventive care, chronic disease management, and high-acuity triage---to assess the alignment between benchmark composition and real-world clinical complexity.
+We compared benchmark distributions against national ambulatory care data~\cite{ashmanProductsDataBriefs2021, jettyEvaluationDeclinePrimary2025}.
 This reporting follows STROBE guidelines for observational research.
 All analyses used publicly available, de-identified datasets; no human subjects were involved.